 3 Categories 6 Forms of BIASES – 50+ studies from 7 decades

-The model, which has just been scientifically validated, consolidates studies from different disciplines to holistically describe a number of dynamics that create negative or unwanted implications in the business and / or the workplace.
+The model, which has just been scientifically validated, consolidates studies from different disciplines and holistically describes a dynamics that create negative or unwanted implications in the business and / or the workplace.
 It differentiates between the individual, interpersonal and organisational levels using two subtypes each.
-The model encourages to understand the scope of each form of bias separately and to deep dive into the helpful and hindering impact it may create.
-As a unique feature, it illustrates how many of the biases are inter-related and sometimes stabilise or reproduce each other.
-This additionally supports a holistic approach to mitigate the unwanted effects of each of the biases as they hinder the pursuing of D&I and business objectives.
+The model encourages to understand the scope of each form of bias separately and to deep dive into the helpful and hindering impact each may create.
+As a unique feature, the model illustrates how many of the biases are inter-related and sometimes stabilise or reproduce each other.
+In addition, it supports a holistic approach to mitigate the unwanted effects of each of the biases as they hinder D&I project and business benefits.

 Applicability – Operational Focus – Consequences

 Mitigating Unconscious Biases is a tricky task.
 For many biases are deeply rooted in our values, minds and even brains.
-Moreover, our environment reinforces these patterns of thinking.
-Over the years, science has developed three main mitigation strategies which correspond to the three categories of our model: De-biasing (mainly individual biases), nudging (mainly behavioural and inter-personal) and enhanced environments (mainly organisational biases).
+Moreover, our environment reinforces these patterns.
+Over the years, science has developed three main mitigation strategies which correspond to the three categories of our model: De-biasing (individual biases), nudging (behavioural and inter-personal biases) and enhanced environments (organisational biases).

 Some of our most effective mitigation approaches emerge from the six forms of bias on the one side and are tied to a company’s leadership framework on the other.
 In order to strengthen the linkage with everyday leadership behaviour, a new model that covers 7 areas of leadership responsibilities, facilitates a new type of learning process which is specifically geared at the needs of people leaders.

-A powerful agenda facilitating the Propelling Performance Principle
+A powerful agenda accelerating the Propelling Performance Principle

 Altogether, our unique, holistic, evidence-based and practical approach to Unconscious Biases proves to be exceptionally powerful: